emlid/navio2-docs/docs/navio-ardupilot/installation-and-running.md

 #### Systemd

-For launching ArduPilot we are using `systemd` init system which provide manager for all services and processes.
+For launching ArduPilot we are using `systemd` init system which provides manager for all services and processes.
-The main command used to introspect and control systemd is `systemctl`.
-Some of its uses are examining the system state and managing the system and services.
+The main command used to control systemd is `systemctl`.
+Some of its uses are:
+- examining the system state
+- managing the system and services.

 See `man systemctl` for more details.

 #### Running ArduPilot